GircysRomualdas/chess/README.md

 # Chess

-Chess Game built with Python and Pygame.
+Chess game built with Python and Pygame.

 ---